ssaadakhtarr/ctf-development/cyber-combat-ctf-2024/web/nexus/writeup/writeup.md

 <br><br>

+## Credits

+I made this challenge after playing [this](https://github.com/UofTCTF/uoftctf-2024-chals-public/tree/master/Web/No%20Code) and tweaking a bit of functionality and UI.
+Also I made it a bit easier by removing some important filters so original idea and credit goes to this challenge's author.

 ## Description

 - In this challenge, the participants need to analyze the functionality of the web app.
 They first need to exploit the JWT weak signing key to inject `SSTI` in the JWT cookie.
 Finally, they need to bypass some basic `SSTI` filtering to get code execution on the server.